Audits

 - List of all admins

-Those working the issue generated will review the issue for any problems and look into any failed checks that arose.
+Those working the issue generated will review the issue for any problems and look into any issue present in the issue.

 After rectifying any problems, the issue is then closed out.